unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

   Run CountItems -Dmethod=generateCurrencyItems to generate the new currency list.
   Verify that no currencies are removed.
 If one would be, add it to IsoCurrencyParser.oldValues, and rerun CountItems.
 - It will print a list of items at the end that need to be added to the ISO4217.txt file.
-Do that.
+Add as described below.
 - CountItems will also list the data from the file, for cross-checking SupplementalData If any country changes the use of a currency, verify that there is a corresponding entry in SupplementalData Since ISO doesn't publish the exact data change (!), just make sure it is ballpark.
     For new stuff, see below.

 - Adding a currency:

-  Add the currency to supplementalMetadata.xml, in
-  <variable id="$currency" type="choice">ADP AED AFA AFN ....
-ZAL ZAR ZMK ZRN ZRZ ZWD</variable>

   In SupplementalData:
   If it has unusual rounding or number of digits, add to: